 - 7.03.1 Measuring the performance of primary care practices within the Contractor's network is important to ensure Enrollees receive high-quality care, to inform quality improvement and technical assistance efforts, and to support the adoption of alternative payment models. - 7.03.2 The Contractor must pilot a measure set that includes quality and cost-driving utilization measures for advanced primary care to assess the prevalence of high-quality, advanced primary care practices within the Contractor's network.
-The Contractor will collaborate with Covered California, the Integrated Healthcare Association (IHA), CQC, and other stakeholders to develop and implement the measure set.
+Contractor will collaborate with Covered California, the Integrated Healthcare Association (IHA), CQC, and other stakeholders to develop and implement the measure set.

 The Contractor must submit data to IHA to pilot the measure set.
-The Contractor must annually report its performance on the measure set to Covered California or allow IHA to submit results to Covered California on the Contractor's behalf.
+The Contractor must annually report its performance on the measure set to Covered California.